Vidyashilp Academy: Curriculum

-The school is affiliated with The Council For The Indian School Certificate Examinations (CISCE) and the University Of Cambridge International Examinations (CIE).
-The school therefore draws its curriculum from these organisations.
+The school is affiliated with the Council for the Indian School Certificate Examinations (CISCE) and the University of Cambridge International Examinations (CIE).
+The school draws its curriculum from these organisations.
+The school also has a learning centre for gifted children in collaboration with the National Institute of Advanced Studies.
+While having its own in-house curriculum, the school also follows the ICSE board along with A Levels.